 1 | A Cultural Trove on Penyengat Island

 The island of Penyengat - a small island located just opposite Tanjung Pinang, today's capital of the Riau Islands province, - is where some important history took place.
-This was once the twin seat of 18th century Johore-Riau kingdom.
-Today, royal descendents of the dynasty still live here.
+This was once the twin-seat of the 18th century Johore-Riau kingdom.
+Today, royal descendants of the dynasty still live here.

 Hop on a traditional boat from the harbor of Tanjung Pinang and head to Penyengat Island, and you will be transported back in time to the golden age of this sultanate.
 From afar the royal mosque of the island stands out regally adorned with its distinct yellow and green colors.
 Nearby are ruins of an old palace, where rusting cannons that once defended the island against Dutch invaders still cast their glance over the sea while the sounds of a bygone era still echo in the wind.
 There are also a number of royal graves here.
 The legacies of the great sultanate on the island are not only carved in heritage structures but are more distinctly immortalized in the highly treasured literary works found on the island known as Gurindam Dua Belas (The Twelve Gurindam).
 Today's Bahasa Indonesia, the national language across Indonesia, has its source in the literary language rooted in Penyengat.